MoriMidoriya/Shamir-Secret-Sharing-Login-System/README.md

 - **ttkthemes Library**: For themed styles in the GUI.
 - **Pillow Library**: For handling images in the GUI.

---- A Java version is also available in the repository.
-It has both the client and server side code without the GUI. ---
+A Java version is also available in the repository.
+It's not as sphisticated as it's Python counterpart, bit it works ~~I didnt't have time to make it better~~.

 ## 📦 Installation

 1. **Clone the Repository:**
     ```sh
     git clone https://github.com/MoriMidoriya/Shamir-Secret-Sharing-Login-System.git
-    cd shamir-secret-sharing-login
+    cd Shamir-Secret-Sharing-Login-System
     ```

 2. **Install Required Libraries:**